Skip to content

 Project Context

 The inter-Andean valleys near Cochabamba, Bolivia, hold a high potential for forest regeneration.
-But on the ground, prevalent shifting cultivation techniques have led to their degradation into bushland.
+However, on the ground, prevalent shifting cultivation techniques have led to their degradation into bushland.

 BoliTrees partners with Quechua communities to enhance the agroecological balance by promoting agroforestry systems, including silvopastoral woodlands and fruit orchards as a sustainable alternative.
 Not only do these enable forest regeneration, they also offer diverse livelihood resources such as medicinal plants, fruits, and apiculture.